 Provenance: Sandor P. Fuss Collection

-The reverse of the flask depicts an embossed eagle with its head facing left.
+The reverse side of the flask depicts an embossed American eagle with its head facing left.
 Above the eagles head is a banner or ribbon containing heavy crimping.
 The eagle has a breast shield with twelve small dots at the top.
 There are three rows of four dots.
 The right wing is foreshortened to give the eagle a more three-dimensional appearance.
 There are three arrows or thunderbolts in the right talon and an olive branch in the left talon.
 Below the eagle is a large embossed beaded oval frame.
-Within the oval frame is two typographic lines reading, “J. K” which is above the ” B.”
+Within the oval frame is two typographic lines reading, ‘J•K’ which is above the ‘B.’

-Known colors are light green, clear light green, and clear which are considered rare.
-Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and blue are extremely rare.
+The GIV-3 Masonic Arch-Eagle JKB flask and be found in many colors of glass such as light green, clear light green, and clear which are considered rare.
+Peacock green, dark yellow-green, clear yellow-green (amber tones), clear blue-green, greenish-blue, amber, yellow-olive to clear, olive-green to amber, clear olive green (amber tones), pale lavender, and clear (bluish tint) are very rare; and yellow-green (dark amber neck), puce, gray-blue, sapphire, peacock blue, and cobalt blue are extremely rare.

-Lot: 231 Masonic Arch And Emblems – Eagle And “J.K / B.” Historical Flask, probably Keene Marlboro Street Glassworks, Keene, New Hampshire, 1815-1830.
-Colorless with profuse amethyst striations in the lower third of the flask, inward rolled mouth – pontil scar, pint; (7/16 inch chip on edge of mouth, light exterior high point wear).
+Support Images: Auction Lot 231: Masonic Arch And Emblems – Eagle And “J.K / B.” Historical Flask, probably Keene Marlboro Street Glassworks, Keene, New Hampshire, 1815-1830.
+Colorless with profuse amethyst striations in the lower third of the flask, inward rolled mouth – pontil scar, pint; (7/16 inch chip on edge of the mouth, light exterior high point wear).
 GIV-3 A very heavy flask with a wonderful color combination and strong mold impression.
-Glenn Quimby collection. – Norman C. Heckler & Company Auction #177.
+Glenn Quimby collection. – Norman C. Heckler & Company, Auction #177.

-Lot: 133 Masonic Arch And Emblems – Eagle And “J.K / B.” Historical Flask, Keene Marlboro Street Glassworks, Keene, New Hampshire, 1815-1830.
+Support Images: Auction Lot 133: Masonic Arch And Emblems – Eagle And “J.K / B.” Historical Flask, Keene Marlboro Street Glassworks, Keene, New Hampshire, 1815-1830.
 Light to medium yellow-green, tooled mouth – pontil scar, pint; (shallow 1/8 inch open bubble on medial rib).
 GIV-3 A beautiful bright example with attractive surface swirls and a strong mold impression.
-Generally fine condition.
-Norman C. Heckler & Company Auction #167.
+Generally fine condition. – Norman C. Heckler & Company, Auction #167.